samueldsingh/data-engineering/interview_questions/15-oops.md

 - In multiple inheritance, a derived class inherits from more than one base class.
 This allows the derived class to inherit properties from multiple parent classes.
 - The derived class inherits all the features of the base case.
 - Care should be taken when using multiple inheritance to avoid the "diamond problem" where ambiguity may arise if multiple parent classes have methods with the same name.
+- "Diamond problem" can be avoided by using `super` keyword and sometimes using composition over inheritance.

   ```python
   # Parent class 1